Generic Name: complement C1 esterase inhibitor (KOM ple ment C1 ES ter ase in HIB it or)

 What is Berinert?

 Berinert (complement C1 esterase inhibitor) is a man-made form of a protein that occurs naturally in the blood stream and helps control inflammation in the body.
 In people with hereditary angioedema, complement C1 esterase inhibitor does not function properly or occurs in low levels.
+Hereditary angioedema can cause attacks of swelling and symptoms such as stomach problems or trouble breathing.

 Complement C1 esterase inhibitor is used in people with hereditary angioedema.
 Berinert is used to treat attacks of angioedema.
 The Cinryze brand of complement C1 esterase inhibitor is used to prevent attacks of angioedema.